 Want To Know What It Takes For A Woman To Join The Royal Marines?

-For those of you who might be thinking of taking the plunge and seeing if you’ve got what it takes here are the answers to some of those questions you might not want to ask at the interview.
+For those of you who might be thinking of taking the plunge and seeing if you have got what it takes, here are the answers to some of the questions you might not want to ask at the interview.

 How Fit Do Women Need To Be To Join The Royal Marines?